rimba-joe/alx-higher_level_programming/0x00-python-hello_world/README.md

 write a python script to print string from two variables
 7. copy-cut-paste
 write a python string to split a string from a variable
+8. create a new sentence
+write a python script to extract words to form a sentence from a string variable